 Most tax preparers complete returns for multiple clients.
 When using My DOR you can have all your clients’ accounts listed under one user ID, allowing you to see all your accounts at once.
 You can sort your list by Name, Account ID, or Period.
 This is a simpler and safer option then creating different user IDs and passwords for each client because you only need to remember and safeguard one user ID and password.
-Also, it is not recommended that you share your user ID with your clients or co-workers.
+Also, we do not recommend that you share your user ID with your clients or co-workers.

 How to add an account to your list of businesses

-If your client has already set up My DOR for his business, ask him or her to add you as a user using your user ID and e-mail address.
+If your client has already set up My DOR for their business, ask them to add you as a user using your user ID and e-mail address.
 That account will then show up under your user ID with your other clients.
-When your client adds you as a user, he can choose to give you preparer and/or payer status.
-For more about this, see “The difference between administrator and account manager” below.
+When your client adds you as a user, they can choose to give you preparer and/or payer status.
+For more about this, see “The difference between administrator and account manager” section below.

 To add a client to your list of businesses, log in to My DOR.
 From the options under the menu I Want To, choose Add Access to a Licensing or Tax Account.
 You will need the Account ID (UBI/tax registration number) and Letter ID for each account you would like to add.
 You will be an administrator on this account.